 The Harem tour comes to an end at the Courtyard of the Favorites, surrounded by a charming building reminiscent of the medieval residences of Florence.
 The apartments on the upper floors were reserved for the members of the Harem the sultan liked best.

 Inside the Third Court, head straight for the dazzling Treasury, one of the most ostentatious collections of treasures in the world.
-The golden Topkapi Dagger, a row of emeralds and diamonds in the hilt and on the cover and the Spoonmaker’s Diamond, an 86-carat, pear-shaped diamond set in a gold mount encrusted with 49 smaller diamonds.
-The Fourth Court contains a number of pretty pavilions and terraces.
+One of the highlights is the golden Topkapi Dagger, a row of emeralds and diamonds in the hilt.

 The Topkapi Palace is open from 09:00-18:45 (April-September) and 09:00-16:45 (October-March).
 The entrance to the palace costs 72 TL and the ticket to the Harem costs 42 TL.